gardener/diki/docs/usage/disa-k8s-stig-shoot.md

 We will be using the sample [DISA K8s STIG for Shoots configuration file](../../example/guides/disa-k8s-stig-shoot.yaml) for this run.

+> [!TIP]
+> In order to complete its compliance checks, Diki requires permissions for certain Kubernetes resources.
+> [A compiled list of RBAC-style rules is provided](../../example/rbac/managedk8s.yaml), which represents all required permissions for the ruleset run.
+You may use this list to create your own RBAC resources.

 ### Configuration

 #### Configure the `managedk8s` provider